HLiam/remote-control/README.md

 of the computer and the key used.
 We'll also want to put the name of the computer it's connecting to in the title.
 The placeholder for this name is '{computerName}'--it should be changed to something more descriptive, like 'laptop'.
 Alright, now we have everything set up and we can finally start making shortcuts!
-Checkout the [using in shortcuts](#using-in-shortcuts) section to see how.
+Checkout the [using in Shortcuts](#using-in-shortcuts) section to see how.
 You can also checkout the [example setups](#example-setups) section for some examples.

 ## Using in Shortcuts <a name = "using-in-shortcuts"></a>
-Once the server is up and the necessary shortcuts are on your iDevice, we can start making requests to the server.
+Once the server is up and the necessary shortcuts are in your shortcuts library, we can start making requests to the server.
 To do this, we'll call the computer-specific shortcut of the computer we want to control and set it's input to some text.
 The text we give it is a path on the server,
 ```
 https://google.com/search/for/something
                   ^^^^^^^^^^^^^^^^^^^^^